odoo/owl/doc/miscellaneous/why_owl.md

 extremely modular.

 This means, for example, that the core parts of Odoo are not aware, before runtime, of what files will be loaded/executed, or what will be the state of the UI.
-Beause of that, Odoo cannot rely on a standard build toolchain.
+Because of that, Odoo cannot rely on a standard build toolchain.
 Also, this implies that the core parts of Odoo need to be extremely generic.
 In other words, Odoo is not really an application with a user interface.
 It is an application which generates